tt2806/angularjs-apps-aio/README.md

-# angularjs-apps-aio
+# AngularJS Apps: AIO
 Many AngularJS apps all in one repository!
+Apps from: https://www.tutorialspoint.com/ Look through the folders to find the apps!